 Click the blue Schedule A Reservation button in the top right corner to get started.

 4. What materials are not accepted at the facility?

-Explosives and ammunition, radioactive waste, smoke detectors, holiday lights, medical waste (prescriptions, medical equipment, medicines), appliances, household trash, tires, electronics, TVs/monitors, unknown cylinders, and other bulky items and any hazardous material generated by a business or commercial entity.
+Explosives and ammunition, radioactive waste, smoke detectors, holiday lights, medical waste (prescriptions, medical equipment, medicines), appliances, household trash, tires, electronics, TVs/monitors, unknown cylinders, helium tanks, and other bulky items and any hazardous material generated by a business or commercial entity.
 Click here for recycling and disposal options for these items.

 5. What are the hours and locations of the facilities?